tzcytpm/pl-comms-web/docs/config.md

 ## VoIP / Jitsi calls

-Currently, PL Comms uses Jitsi to offer conference calls in rooms, with an experimental PL Comms Call implementation in the works.
+Currently, privateLINE Comms uses Jitsi to offer conference calls in rooms, with an experimental privateLINE Comms Call implementation in the works.
-A set of defaults are applied, pointing at our Jitsi and PL Comms Call instances, to ensure conference calling works, however you can point PL Comms at your own if you prefer.
+A set of defaults are applied, pointing at our Jitsi and privateLINE Comms Call instances, to ensure conference calling works, however you can point privateLINE Comms at your own if you prefer.

 More information about the Jitsi setup can be found [here](./jitsi.md).